 AEMO's Integrated System Plan (ISP) is underpinned by an integrated approach to energy market modelling, combined with relevant power system analysis.
-The objective of the suite of models and analysis is to determine an Optimal Development Path (ODP) that optimises benefits to consumers.
+The objective of the suite of models and analysis is to determine an Optimal Development Path (ODP) that optimises benefits to consumers and meets government energy and emissions targets between now and 2050.